Drugs Control Act, 1950

-The Drugs Control Act, 1950 is an Act of the Parliament of India which regulates the pricing of drugs.
+The Drugs Control Act, 1950 (Act 26 of 1950) is an Act of the Parliament of India which regulates the pricing of drugs.
 It allows the government to fix the maximum price of any drug.

 Summary

 The Act allows the Government of India to control the sales, supply and distribution of any drug in India.
-The government can set maximum selling price, maximum quantity to be possessed by dealer and maximum quantity to be sold to one person.
-The government can impose various restriction of sale.
+The government can set maximum selling price, and impose various restriction on sale, including the maximum quantity to be possessed by a dealer and the maximum quantity to be sold to one person.